YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 I do not want patients testing new products during the first recovery window.
 I also do not want an old product restarted just because the bottle was already part of the routine.
 The recipient area has changed.
 The timing must change with it.

-Patients who want a simple rule should wait until the recipient area is closed, crusts have cleared, washing is normal, and the clinic has reviewed the scalp.
+If you want a simple rule, wait until the recipient area is closed, crusts have cleared, washing is normal, and the scalp has been reviewed.
 If there is still strong redness, soreness, open skin, sticky crusting, or unexplained itching, the restart conversation is premature.

 Bring the full product history to the clinic